Infinitesimal deformation of p-adic differential equations on Berkovich curves: Deformation and quasi unipotence over the Robba ring

+The $\mathfrak{R}$-algebras obtained by scalar extension from \emph{Special extensions} of $\Od$ will be called \emph{étale extensions} of $\mathfrak{R}$.
+We need to introduce the sub-ring of bounded functions in $\mathfrak{R}$:

-The ring $\Ed_K$ has two topologies.
-The first one arises, by restriction, from that of $\R_K$.
-For this topology $\Ed_K$ is dense in $\R_K$.
-The second topology on $\Ed_K$ in given by the norm $|.|_1$, for which $\Ed_K$ is not complete.
-Since the valuation of $K$ is discrete, then $(\Ed_K,|.|_1)$ is actually an \emph{Henselian} field with residual field $k(\!(t)\!)$.
-One has the following inclusions $\Hd_K\subset\Ed_K\subset\R_K$.
-We introduce $\Ed_K$ because it is a field, and because it is an intermediate object between $\Hd_K$ and $\R_K$.
-Special extensions corresponds bijectively to unramified extensions of $\Ed_K$.
-The situation is resumed in the following diagram (for more details we refer to \cite{An-DV}, \cite{Matsuda-unipotent}):
+The ring $\Ed$ has two topologies.
+The first one arises by restriction from that of $\mathfrak{R}$ (which is a $\mathcal{LF}$ space as inductive limit of the Frechet spaces $\O(C_\varepsilon)$).
+For this topology $\Ed$ is dense in $\mathfrak{R}$.
+The second topology on $\Ed$ is given by the Gauss norm $x_{0,1}$, for which $\Ed$ is \emph{not complete}.
+By the fact that the valuation of $K$ is discrete one proves that $(\Ed,x_{0,1})$ is a \emph{Henselian} field with residual field $\widetilde{K}(\!(t)\!)$.
+One has the following inclusions